It takes hard work and persistence to succeed in the competitive industry of graphic design. That’s good news for Koby Hyde.

 PNRC Innovative Recreation Therapy gave Koby the opportunity to improve coordination and strength through athletics.
-“Al Kaye was phenomenal,” Koby says of the brain injury program lead.
+“Al Kaye was phenomenal,” Koby says of the recreation therapist and coordinator of the Innovative Recreation Cooperative program.
 “We played ping pong, he helped me play golf – he found activities for me to do.”

 Once released from therapy, Koby continued to work tirelessly to become stronger and more coordinated.
 It was a slow and sometimes grueling process, but he never gave up.

-Three months after a horrific car crash that left his son in a coma – three months after being told by a doctor that Koby would only be able to do about half as much as before – Brian Hyde watched his son take on the role of designated hitter for the Powell High School baseball team.
+Three months after a horrific car crash that left his son in a coma and three months after being told by a doctor that Koby would only be able to do about half as much as before.
+Brian Hyde watched his son take on the role of designated hitter for the Powell High School baseball team.

 “It really was a miracle,” the proud father says.
 “Through Patricia Neal and God, he progressed very well.”

-As for Koby’s artistic ability, you only need to step into the lobby at Fort Sanders Regional and take a look at his painting on display there to know he’s regained that, too.
-He is currently pursuing an associate’s degree in graphic design from Pellissippi State Technical Community College, after which he plans to finish out a bachelor’s degree at the University of Tennessee.
+As for Koby’s artistic ability, you only need to take a look at his painting to know he’s regained that, too.
+He is currently pursuing an associate’s degree in graphic design from Pellissippi State Community College, after which he plans to earn a bachelor’s degree at the University of Tennessee.

 “He’s doing great,” the elder Hyde says.
 “I have no doubt he will accomplish his goals.”